-For several centuries, Angkor was the epicentre of the Khmer Empire.
-With impressive monuments and sophisticated urban plans, Angkor demonstrates the development of a formidable kingdom and its exceptional civilisation.
-Today, the site is one of the most important archaeological sites in South-East Asia and no traveller to the region will want to miss its extravagant beauty.
+For centuries, Angkor was the center of the Khmer Empire.
+With impressive monuments and sophisticated urban plans, it demonstrates the development of a formidable kingdom and its exceptional civilization.
+Today, the site is one of the most important archaeological sites in South-East Asia.
+And no traveler to the region will want to miss this extravagant beauty.

-With enormous tree roots embrace crumbling towers and walls are strangulated by systems of vines, Ta Prohm ( ប្រាសាទតាព្រហ្ម) does look otherworldly.
-Known as Rajavihara (Monastery of the King), the 12th-century Buddhist temple lies approximately one kilometre east of Angkor Thom and was dedicated to the family of King Jayavarman VII.
-It was filled with temples, closed courtyards and narrow corridors and more than 12,500 people used to call this place home.
+With enormous tree roots embracing crumbling towers and systems of vines strangulating walls, Ta Prohm ( ប្រាសាទតាព្រហ្ម) does look otherworldly.
+Known as Rajavihara (Monastery of the King), the 12th-century Buddhist complex lies approximately one kilometer east of Angkor Thom and was dedicated to the family of King Jayavarman VII.
+The complex is filled with temples, closed courtyards, and narrow corridors where more than 12,500 people are called home.

 After the fall of the Khmer Empire in the 15th century, Ta Prohm was abandoned and neglected for centuries.
-Unlike other monuments in the area, Ta Prohm is in much the same condition in which it was discovered by European explorers in the 1800s.
-Hundred of years old trees tower overhead, their leaves filter the sunlight and cast shadows over the whole scene.
-The temple is simply swallowed by the jungle, making it the most atmospheric ruins in the Angkor Archeological Park.
+Unlike other monuments in the area, it’s in much the same condition when it was discovered by European explorers in the 1800s.
+For hundreds of years, old trees tower overhead, their leaves filter the sunlight and cast shadows over the whole scene.
+The temple is literally swallowed by the jungle, making it the most atmospheric ruins in the Angkor Archeological Park.

-- An Angkor Pass is required to visit the temples and sites in the Angkor Archeological Park.
-Passes can be purchased at the main entrance on the road to Angkor Wat.
-As of 2017, the price is 37$ (1-day pass), 62$ ( 3 days pass) and 72$ (7 days pass).
-Please note that crisply bill is required.
+- An Angkor Pass is required to visit temples and sites in the archeological park.
+It can be purchased directly at the main entrance.
+Please note that the cashier only accepts crisply bills.